JackKillinIt/Jack127/README.md

 **What does it do?**
 This program is the classic game of Snake created in Python.
-It is pretty basic allowing the user to control the snake (black block) with the arrow keys trying to eat as much food (green blocks) as possible without crashing into either the boundary of the map or their own body as they continue to grow!
+It is pretty basic allowing the user to control the snake (green block) with the arrow keys trying to eat as much food (red blocks) as possible without crashing into either the boundary of the map or their own body as they continue to grow!
 The game has a few features such as displaying the user's score in the top left corner and allowing them to play again with C or close the game X after each round.